rameelarustam47/Faisalabad-clouds-Analysis--2019-2024-/README.md

 ## Analysis Steps

-1. Load the monthly cloud anomaly CSV.
+1. Load the monthly clouds anomaly CSV.
 2. Compute pre-COVID (2019) and post-COVID (2020-2024) statistics.
 3. Compute seasonal and monthly averages.
 4. Visualize anomalies for each season and month.
-5. Identify significant changes in cirrus cloud patterns.
+5. Identify significant changes in  cloud patterns.

 ## Dependencies